-4. Results of the Implementation
+4. Results of the Implementations

-Comparison of Student Characteristics: Institutional Data
+Comparison of Student Characteristics

-Table 2 shows a comparison of the academic characteristics (number of semester units completed at the end of Fall 2015 semester and cumulative GPAs) of students in the online and face-to-face sections of the Engineering Graphics course at Cañada College in Fall 2015, as obtained from institutional data.
-On the average the online students have completed about 12 more units than students in the face-to-face section, although this difference is not statistically significant due to the large standard deviations and the small sample sizes.
+Table 3 shows a comparison of the academic characteristics (number of semester units completed and cumulative GPAs) of students in the online and face-to-face sections of the Engineering Graphics course at Cañada College in Fall 2015, as obtained from institutional data.
+On the average the online students have completed about 12 more units than students in the face-to-face section, although this difference is not statistically significant due to the large standard deviations and the small sample sizes for both the online and face-to-face sections.
 The mean cumulative GPAs are exactly the same at 3.14 for both student groups, the face-to-face students having a higher median GPA of 3.20 and a higher standard deviation as well.
-These institutional data do not show any significant difference between the academic performance of the two groups of students.
+These institutional data do not show any significant difference between the previous academic performance of the two groups of students in Fall 2015.